-Is St Oswald’s part of the NHS?
+Is St Oswald’s Hospice part of the NHS?

 No. St Oswald’s Hospice is an independent, voluntary organisation.
 We are a registered charity and we rely on voluntary donations and legacies to enable us to provide hospice care.